raf1000/brink_openhab/README.md

 I have elaborated the following workaround (included in the Brink_HR_bypass.ino file):

 (*) when bypass shall be open (U4 and U5 conditions are met) opentherm is connecting to Brink Renovent HR periodically
 - parameter *readPeriod_bypass* shall be set to 20 seconds minimum(20 000)
--  in the program I have set up 2 minutes for this parameter, which means that ever 2 minutes your info about Brink parameters will be updated
+- in the program I have set up 2 minutes for this parameter, which means that ever 2 minutes your info about Brink parameters will be read from Brink  and updated in openHAB
+- writing/changing values in Brink are on-line

-(**) in such a periodic connectiong mode you can not control ventilation capacity using ot.setVentilation() methood but only by changing U1 parameter.
+(**) in such a periodic connection mode you shall NOT control ventilation capacity using ot.setVentilation() methood but only by changing U1 parameter.
-- As an example I am attaching my openHab rules on which Brink Renovent flow is controled based on Home Humidity sensor for both open and closed bypass.
+- As an example I am attaching my openHab rules in which Brink Renovent flow is controled based on Home Humidity sensor for both open and closed bypass.